gitlabform/gitlabform/docs_new/running.md

 # Running

-To apply settings for a single project, run:
+To apply settings for a single project, run the app with the path to the project, f.e.:

 ```shell
 gitlabform my-group/my-project1